 Quizzes will generally be done in class but may be done on Blackboard or take home.
 If the quiz is an in-class quiz and you arrive late, you will not be able to take the quiz at the end of class.
 Quizzes may be announced in advance or unannounced and will cover anything discussed or assigned since the last quiz.
 Quizzes will consist of short-answer, True/False, and/or multiple-choice questions and there will be a time limit on quizzes.
-There will be approximately 10 quizzes/other assignments during the semester.
-You will be able to drop your lowest two quiz grades.
+There will be approximately 5 quizzes/other assignments during the semester.
+You will be able to drop your lowest one quiz grade.
 If you miss a quiz (whether announced or unannounced) you will receive a zero for that quiz.
 There are no alternate or "make-up" quiz/other assignments.
 If the quiz is an in-class quiz and you leave class after taking the quiz but before the end of class, I reserve the right to discard any quizzes for students not in attendance for the entire class period.
-You MUST come to the section in which you are official registered for to receive credit for any quiz or in-class assignment.
-Not all quizzes will have the same point value.